 So smart pirates try to hit ships with known and valuable cargos.
 Insured or freighted cargos are preferred because no one is going to push their luck defending another person's booty or booty they get compensated for.

 They also run the extortion game.
 A lot.
-That cuts down on risks but nothing helps the dependency on
+That cuts down on risks but nothing helps the dependency on liquid hydrogen.

 Borsten's Leap was situated in a less developed area between two civilized pockets.
 Trade began between the pockets and a guy named Borsten decided to set up a colony and a starport in position to cut a few weeks off travel times and refuel merchants.
 The star system had gas giants but they were very far out past a couple of asteroid belts.
-Borsten's High Port grew wealthy on ships passing through and began gouging on fuel prices and various services knowing the merchants wanted to move on to trade elsewhere and wouldn't schlep out to the gas giants to refuel. they did want all manner of legal and illegal services the Borstenites provided.
+Borsten's High Port grew wealthy on ships passing through and began gouging on fuel prices and various services knowing the merchants wanted to move on to trade elsewhere and wouldn't schlep out to the gas giants to refuel.
+They did want all manner of legal and illegal services the Borstenites provided.
 Borsten's economy grew around a system of services provided and the local currency was backed by coupons for back massages and the like, not gold or other precious metals.
 It worked.